 There are no restrictions, other than the oath of office, on employees engaging in political activities on their own time as campaign workers.
-If an employee is nominated as a candidate for election, the employee shall be granted leave without pay in accordance with Clause 15.12(a) to engage in the election campaign.
-If elected, the employee shall be granted leave of absence in accordance with Clause 15.12(d).
+If an employee is nominated as a candidate for election, the employee shall be granted leave without pay in accordance with Clause 15.11(a) Full-Time Union or Public Duty Leave, to engage in the election campaign.
+If elected, the employee shall be granted leave of absence in accordance with Clause 15.11(d).
 If not elected, the employee shall be allowed to return to their former position.